magnussolution/magnusbilling7/wiki/en/modules/campaignDashboard/campaignDashboard.rst

-.. _campaignDashboard-nam:
+.. _campaignDashboard-name:

 Name
 """"

-We not write the description to this field.
+We did not write the description to this field.